 Finska is a great game the kids could play with others at the campgrounds and we would often play as a family.
 It was great to be able to take a good range of toys and sporting equipment to keep the kids entertained and happy.
-To check the latest prices on our favourite games click on the images below.
+To check the latest prices on our favorite games click on the images below.

 We don’t travel with ipads but we do use technology for the kids, especially on driving days.
 We talk in more detail about the technology we travel with in our article on the 10 best road trip activities for kids.

-For more information on other equipment see our Electronic Equipment section in ourDefinitive Guide to Europe by Campervan.
+For more general information on equipment we take in the campervan around Europe check out the Electronic Equipment section in ourDefinitive Guide to Europe by Campervan.

 For more advice on activities the kids can play while on the road check out our 10 best road trip activities for kids.

 Initially we thought the big campgrounds with a kids club would be great for the kids.
 In reality we often found these campgrounds to be loud and busy, with small uninspiring sites.

 It is possible to do a lot of free camping in Europe.
 We talk about this more in our Definitive Guide to Europe by Campervan.
-We planned to free camp a lot to save money.

-Often we would arrive late in the day and we didn’t have the energy to go searching for a free camp.
+Often we would arrive late in the day and didn’t have the energy to go searching for a free camp.
 It was easier to head straight to the campground and set up.

 Every family will be different, but for us it often wasn’t a great choice and we ended up in camp grounds about 5-6 days a week.

 So we did more hiking, paddled on lakes and sought out small villages to explore.
-It meant the kids had more space, we spent less money and we could hike, swim and ride in spectacular surroundings.
+The kids had more space, we spent less money and we could hike, swim and ride in spectacular surroundings.

-We suggest you choose activities in cities that are engaging for the kids and you might then be able to sneak in a few other galleries and museums in too!
-Click below for current prices and availability of the activities our kids enjoyed.
+We suggest you choose activities and tours in cities that are especially engaging for the kids.
+Then you might also be able to sneak in a few visits to galleries and museums too!

 We spent far more time in the outdoors than we expected and many of our fondest memories are from those places.

 For many weeks they collected rocks, painted them and set up shop in the camp grounds to sell their rocks.

 It all looks perfect on Instagram!
 But when the kids are wrestling/bickering/whining/sick of each other, you have a couple of rainy days confined in the van together or you just want some peace and quiet, it can be tough.

 We can’t say we have the solution to this issue!
 It is a daily challenge and requires a lot of patience and flexibility.

 The school did not have any mandatory education requirements for our 12 months away.
 Every country has different requirements so check with your local school.

 In some ways the lack of any formal lesson structure made it more challenging to motivate the kids to do any thing resembling school work.